 There are three things that bugged me in the day-to-day use of the phone, all to do with the user interface.

-Unlike its minimalist design, the phone came pre-installed with a whole bunch of apps and games which I can’t seem to remove from the home page, or uninstall.
+Unlike its minimalist design, the phone came pre-installed with a whole bunch of apps and games that I can’t seem to remove from the home page, or uninstall.

-I installed the SwiftKey Keyboard app which seems to work fine but I was initially quite worried about the security issues of using an external app on my phone, especially if I’m inputting passwords.
+I installed the SwiftKey Keyboard app, which seems to work fine, but I was initially worried about the security issues of using an external app on my phone, especially if I’m inputting passwords.
 Google tells me I should be quite safe though.

 For example, in Instagram, when I’m editing an image, I can’t manipulate the structure of an image without the app freezing and dying.
 And this happens every time.

 The Google app, which usually connects to my calendar so that it can tell me when I need to leave to get to an appointment on time and offers a suggested route, has also fallen at this hurdle.

 Huawei P8 is available for pre-order exclusively on iD from Carphone Warehouse from £21.50 per month.
 It’s a 4G network so you’ll be able to use the phone’s 4G capabilities to the max.

 The Last Word

-The awkward app issues are a let down but as I’m wrapping up this post, all I can think of are the cool things I could do with its various functions on social media.
+The awkward app issues are a let down, but as I’m wrapping up this post, all I can think of are the cool things I could do with its various functions on social media.